 Effective hybrid working

-To thrive in this 'new normal', organisations must accelerate their digital strategies and ensure they put in place the pillars for effective hybrid working:
+To thrive in this 'new normal', organisations must accelerate their digital strategies and ensure they put in place the pillars required for overcoming remote work barriers:

 - Productivity.
 This is a no brainer.
 If staff don’t have access to resources, tools and colleagues to perform their jobs, productivity suffers.
 Moreover, they need easy access to the latest accurate versions of a piece of information, anytime, from any device.